Non-Profit Reserve Funds: Five Best Practices for Managing Your Restricted Funds

 • Train your staff on how to code reserve fund-related expenses before they start using the funds

-• Compile the restrictions and reporting requirements for all funds in one central document, so your team can refer to it as needed
+• Compile the restrictions and reporting requirements for all funds in one central document so your team can refer to it as needed

 • Review fund transactions monthly to catch accounting and reporting errors before it’s too late

-Finally, if your management team or board of directors needs help managing reserve funds, we can help!
+If your management team or board of directors needs help managing reserve funds, we can help!
 At Enkel, we have experience working with a variety of nonprofits to provide accurate, reliable fund accounting.
 Contact us to learn how we can help you manage your organization's books.